FabricatorsGuild/FG.AutoLogger/README.md

 ### EventSource keywords

-Keywords can be explicitly defined in the  ``.eventsource`` file as a string list:
+Keywords can be explicitly defined in the  ``.eventsource.json`` file as a string list:

 ```json
 {